Québec Capitales: History

-In 1999, the Québec Capitales joined the Northern League as an expansion team, and have played their inaugural home opener on June 4, 1999 in front of a crowd of 4,743.
+In 1998, Miles Wolff Jr. purchased the Bangor Blue Ox, relocated the team to Quebec City and renamed them the Québec Capitales.
+They played their inaugural home opener on June 4, 1999 in front of a crowd of 4,743.
 In their first season in Quebec City, the club has averaged 2,697 fans per game for a total of 110,559 in 41 home games.
 They then moved to the Northeast League in 2003, followed by the Can-Am League in 2005.

 In 2006, the Capitales won their first championship in team history.
 Although the team had the second-worst record in team history, they still qualified for last postseason spot with a 44–44 record.
 They defeated the top seed North Shore Spirit in dramatic comeback fashion winning the last two games to win the series 3 games to 2 in the semifinal round.
 In the championship series, the Caps took a 2 games to none advantage before the Brockton Rox came back to even the series.
 In the final and decisive game, Québec defeated the Rox on their home field by coming from behind and won by a score of 5–4 to win the Can-Am League Championship 3 games to 2.
 The team has averaged 3,295 fans per game in 42 home games.

 On June 13, 2009, a stadium record crowd of 5,354 invaded the Stade Municipal de Québec as former Major League Baseball pitcher Éric Gagné, was the starting pitcher in his first game in a Capitales uniform.
 At the end of the season, the Caps won the second half regular-season championship and finished the season with the 3rd best overall record (53–41).
 Québec eliminated the Brockton Rox 3 games to 1 in the opening round.
 In a rematch of the 2005 championship, the Capitales got revenge by eliminating the Worcester Tornadoes 3 games to 1.
 They were ranked first in the 2009 Can-Am League attendance figures, by averaging 3,565 fans per game to a total of 164,009 in 46 home games.
 It was also their highest average attendance in franchise history.

 In 2010, the Caps obtained a second consecutive championship, passing by the Pittsfield Colonials 3 games to 1.

 In 2011, Québec won their third championship in a row by defeating the New Jersey Jackals in five games.

 In 2012, the team again defeated the Jackals 4 games to 1, thus winning their fourth championship in a row.
 A fifth championship in a row materialized in 2013, the Capitales defeated again the New Jersey Jackals in seven games.